Bentley Continental GT: Continental GT/GTC Speed (2024–present)

-Continental GT/GTC Mulliner (2024–)
+Continental GT/GTC Mulliner (2024–present)

 Unveiled on October 1, 2024, alongside the Flying Spur Mulliner, the Continental GT Mulliner is the range topping version of the Continental GT.
 The GT Mulliner is powered by the same Ultra Performance Hybrid V8 engine as the GT Speed, featuring new crystal cut headlamps and red taillights distinct from the Speed version.
 The unveiling also includes the debut of a new 'floating diamond' grille, as well as welcome animation lights, two-toned side-view mirrors, and interior options, only exclusive to Mulliner Bentley models.

-Continental GT/GTC (2025–)
+Continental GT/GTC (2025–present)

 Introduced alongside the GT Azure, the base model Continental GT was unveiled on April 8, 2025.
 The model marks the introduction of a new twin-turbo High Performance Hybrid V8 engine, a derated version of the Ultra Performance Hybrid V8 found on the Speed and Mulliner versions of the car.
 Capable of generating a maximum power output of 680 PS and a maximum torque of 930 Nm, the new engine option allows the car to accelerate from 0 to 100 km/h (0 to 62 mph) in 3.5 seconds.

-Continental GT/GTC Azure (2025–)
+Continental GT/GTC Azure (2025–present)

 Featuring the same engine and drivetrain as the base Continental GT, the GT Azure features a new contrasting black grille with a vertical chrome surround.
 Unveiled alongside a Flying Spur Azure counterpart, the car introduces new exterior and interior design options, exclusive to the range.

+Continental Supersports (2026–present)

+The Supersports name returned for the fourth generation after 9 years, skipping the third generation Continental.
+For this model, it excludes the hybrid powertrain from the 4.0-litre twin-turbo V8 powering the rear wheels, producing 666 PS and 800 Nm, which is less powerful than the Speed variant.
+It is also by far the lightest production Bentley ever built, weighing at 2,000 kg.
+This allows the car to accelerate from 0 to 100 km/h (0 to 62 mph) in 3.6 seconds, and reaches a top speed of 310 km/h.
+As standard, it comes with carbon ceramic brakes alongside a set of 22" lightweight forged rims and full-length titanium exhaust system, developed in conjunction with Manthey Racing and Akrapovič, respectively.
+500 units will be made globally.